Best Las Vegas Golf Trip Itinerary for Groups

 Quick Answer: Best Las Vegas Golf Trip Itinerary

-The ideal 3-day Las Vegas golf trip for groups starts with Bear’s Best Las Vegas for a polished opener, follows with a luxury highlight at Cascata or Rio Secco, and wraps with a social finale at Bali Hai or Angel Park near the Strip.
+The ideal 3-day Las Vegas golf trip for groups starts with a smooth, scenic opener at Paiute Snow Mountain, features a luxury highlight at Cascata or Rio Secco, and wraps with a social finale at Bali Hai or Angel Park near the Strip.
 Stay central for convenience, play early to beat the desert heat, and build evenings around accessible dining and entertainment.

 Spring and fall remain the best weather windows, with March through May and late September through November offering ideal conditions, see Best Time of Year to Golf in Las Vegas.

-Day 1: Arrival and Opening Round at Bears Best Las Vegas
+Day 1: Arrival and Opening Round at Paiute Snow Mountain

 Start strong but smart.
-Day 1 should feature an easy-to-reach course that shows off Vegas scenery without overwhelming your group.
+Day 1 should feature a course with clean visuals, generous landing areas, and memorable scenery without overwhelming your group.

-• Post-round, head back to your hotel to freshen up, then dine at Carversteak in Resorts World or Yardbird at Venetian for a lively steakhouse atmosphere.
+• Once back on the Strip, freshen up before dinner at Carversteak in Resorts World or Yardbird at Venetian for a lively steakhouse atmosphere.

-Best if: Your group wants to start the trip with upscale golf and clean logistics before a big first night out.
+Best if: Your group wants a smooth, confidence-building opener with desert scenery and clean logistics before a big first night out.

 Related: Best Public Golf Courses in Las Vegas for Groups